AnirudhAchal/Matrix-Exponentiation-Blog/README.md

 This solution is an iterative dp that runs in linear time ie. O(n).
 Note that this solution has a space complexity of O(n), but it can be easily converted into O(1) space.

 Now at first there does not seem to be any straightforward way to improve the time complexity of this solution.
 This is where matrix exponentiation comes into the picture.
-Our goal is to obtain a recurrence relation of the form F<sub>n</sub> = P * F<sub>n - 1</sub>  where P is a constant matrix and F<sub>n</sub> and F<sub>n - 1</sub> are respectively matrices.
+Our goal is to obtain a recurrence relation of the form F<sub>n</sub> = P * F<sub>n - 1</sub>  where P is a constant matrix and F<sub>n</sub> and F<sub>n - 1</sub> are matrices.
 Let us see what happens if we obtain such a relation.

 F<sub>2</sub> = P * F<sub>1</sub>